-JDMS offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+JDMS - Journal of Defense Modeling and Simulation offers optional open access publishing via the SAGE Choice programme.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted, but they need to be accompanied by a PDF file.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 Equations: If you wish to use equations in your paper, please make sure they are editable using an equation editor.
 Equations which are displayed in a picture format will not be processed in your paper.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.